 Another example: a girl wants to buy a new handbag, she begins to notice it everywhere: on the street, in a store, in magazines.
 Again, it seems that this bag is simply following her.

-Another example: your friend recently shared a dilemma that torments him, and literally that same evening you see that this issue was raised in a film you are watching, or in a book, an article in a magazine, etc.
+Another example: your friend recently shared a dilemma they’ve been struggling with, and literally that same evening you see that this issue was raised in a film you are watching, or in a book, an article in a magazine, etc.

 Another example: you read a book and now you notice it in the hands of other people, your friends mention it, and on YouTube you come across videos related to this book.

-The peculiarity of this illusion is that the many mentions of certain information and the increased interest in specific information in society do not actually correspond to reality.
-In simple words, this situation is only perceived by a person who is under the influence of the phenomenon.
-At the same time, one should not exclude the fact that a person can really learn about a certain piece of information, fact or news precisely at the peak of popularity or at the beginning of the excitement.
+The key thing to understand about this illusion is that the perceived surge in mentions doesn't actually reflect reality.
+In simple terms, this situation is only perceived by a person who is under the influence of the phenomenon.
+At the same time, it's worth noting that a person can actually encounter a certain piece of information, fact, or news precisely at the peak of its popularity or just as the buzz around it is picking up.

-According to Professor Zwicky, this phenomenon became possible due to two features of the work of our consciousness:
+According to Professor Zwicky, this phenomenon became possible due to two features of how our minds work:

 • selective perception of reality;